18F/ux-guide/README.md

 ## Contributors

 This guide was collaboratively authored by members of 18F’s UX team past and present.
 While the initial content was pulled together over a few months, the guide builds on institutional knowledge from across 18F over the years.
-Here are the members of the UX guide working group:
+The following are the original members of the UX guide working group:

 - Qituwra Anderson
 - Melissa Braxton